CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 ## Tasks Included

-In this hands-on lab you will perform the following exercises:
+In this hands-on lab you will perform the following tasks:

 - **01: Getting started with the AWS Console**
 - **02: Deploying the F5 Big IP Virtual edition solution and a Web server**